psychemedia/storytelling-notes/fairy_midwife.md

 ```

-Fron the Danish tradition, it is *elves*, as well as *trolls*, that feature in the story.
+From the Danish tradition, it is *elves*, as well as *trolls*, that feature in the story.

 ```{admonition}  Danish traditions, 1851
 :class: dropdown